Navigo Week Pass Overview

 - Disneyland Paris (Zone 5)

-You can buy Navigo passes for the current week up until Thursday, midnight.
-Next week’s Navigo pass is on sale from Friday morning onwards.
+You can buy Navigo cards / passes for the current week up until Thursday, midnight.
+Next week’s Navigo card is on sale from Friday morning onwards.
 (In the past, the Navigo weekly train pass for the current week stopped selling at Wednesday midnight, but this has been moved to Thursday midnight.)

 Navigo Month pass price, valid from the first day of the month through till last day of the month ()